 Residence Life Graduate and Professional Staff

-First Year Advisers are full time, master's level, professional staff who live in first year and mixed residence halls.
+Resident Director/First Year Advisers are full time, master's level, professional staff who live in first year and mixed residence halls.
 They are responsible for coordinating the living learning community(s) within their residence hall and supervising the staff of the residence hall.
 They have special training in academic advising, working with college students in group living situations, and responding to student issues.
-Assistant First Year Advisers, Graduate First Year Advisers and Graduate Academic Advisors are graduate students who also are trained to do academic advising for first year students.
+Assistant Resident Director/First Year Advisers, Graduate Resident Director/First Year Advisers and Graduate Assistant for Living Learning Communities and Academic Advising are graduate students who also are trained to do academic advising for first year students.
 They are usually enrolled in the Student Affairs in Higher Education master's degree program at Miami University.
 In upper class residence halls, other graduate students called Resident Directors, serve as the head-of-hall.
 They, too, receive special training to direct their residence halls, but they do not have academic advising responsibilities.
 Resident Directors are also usually enrolled in the Student Affairs in Higher Education master's degree program at Miami University.

 Department of Housing, Dining, Recreation and Business Services